The 88-Year Evolution Of The Macy's Thanksgiving Day Parade

 In 1927, Marionette maker Tony Frederick Sarg's large animal-shaped balloons replaced the live animals in the parade.

-Felix the Cat was the first balloon used in the parade.
-The original balloons were made of rubber and filled with air.
-Today's balloons are made of polyurethane and filled with helium.
+Macy's first parade balloon, Felix the Cat, was filled with air, but balloons started to be inflated with helium the following year.
+The original balloons were made of rubber, but today's balloons are made of polyurethane.

-Up until 1932, balloons were released into the sky at the end of the parade.
-Macy's offered a $50 reward to anyone who returned a deflated balloon.
+Initially, the balloons didn't have a safety valve to release the helium, so they were released into the air at the closing of each year's parade.
+Each balloon had a return address label attached to it.

+Beginning in 1929, Macy's began offering a $50 reward to anyone who returned a balloon.
+This only lasted until 1932, when Macy's found it to be a safety hazard.
+Pilots were beginning to attempt to catch balloons mid-flight, which was obviously not a smart idea.

+Here's video footage of the 1939 parade, the first year horses stopped being used.

-Over the parade's history, three main types of balloons have been used: Novelty (smaller balloons), full-sized (five to six stories high), and Blue Sky Gallery (depicts contemporary art) characters.
+Over the parade's history, three main types of balloons have been used: Novelty, full-sized, and Blue Sky Gallery characters

+Novelty balloons: Smaller balloons that can fit onto performer's heads.
+These are not widely used today.

+Full-sized balloons: Normally about five to six stories high, 60 feet long, and 30 feet wide.
+Most depict licensed pop-culture characters.

 The first Mickey Mouse balloon debuted in 1934, while fellow Disney character Donald Duck was introduced in 1962.

-Today, over 2,000 volunteers are needed to handle the balloons.
+Today, about 2-3 thousand volunteers are needed to handle the balloons.
 Each volunteer must weigh at least 120 pounds and be in good health.
 Each balloon is handled by about 50 volunteers.
 A police officer also marches alongside each balloon.

-During WWII's rubber and helium shortage, the parade was canceled for three years from 1942-1944.
-Balloons were deflated and donated to the government.
+This year's parade will feature the debut of Papa Smurf and Elf on the Shelf balloons.

+Since 1984, a majority of the parade's balloons have been made by Raven Industries of Sioux Falls, SD.

 The parade became a more prominent part of American culture after footage from the 1946 parade was featured in the movie 'Miracle on 34th Street.'